--A minimum of 25 course work units must be completed before taking the Qualifying Examination.
+-A minimum of 25 coursework units must be completed before taking the Qualifying Examination.

-- Both components must be completed by the end of year 03, no exceptions.
+-Both the written and oral components must be completed by the end of year 03, no exceptions.

 Degree Verification:

 -Review your degree progress on OASIS to check any deficiencies or problems.
 Contact Dawn Burke with any concerns or questions.